CreativeLyons/NotesOverlay-OpenRV/README.md

 3. Type your note in the dialog (multi-line supported, copy/paste works)
 4. Press `Enter` to save, `Escape` to cancel (`Shift+Enter` for new line)

-Notes appear in the top-left of the image with a bullet point prefix.
+Notes appear in the top-left of the image with a dash prefix.
 The dialog title shows the source frame number for reference.

 ### Exporting Notes